Screenwriting Courses

 LEARNING OUTCOMES

-Students will demonstrate their understanding of the collaborative side of creative
+Students will deepen their understanding of character and ethics in terms of dramatic

 COURSE DELIVERABLES